-GO Grant recipients attending LSU System campuses were more likely to receive other gift assistance, including 10% with other merit (not TOPS), 72% with unfunded waivers, 14% with other need-based aid, and 11% with aid awarded on talent.
-This may reflect LSU's Pelican Promise program that provides need-based funding to students within family incomes within 150% of the federal poverty level.
-In addition, nearly one-third of LSU System GO Grant students receive TOPS with an average TOPS award of \$6,800 for those who receive it (Figure 13).
+GO Grant recipients attending LSU System campuses were more likely to receive other gift assistance including 10% with other merit (not TOPS), 72% with unfunded waivers, 14% with other need-based aid, and 11% with aid awarded on talent.
+Nearly one-third of LSU System GO Grant students receive TOPS with an average TOPS award of \$6,800 for those who receive it (Figure 13).